how to handle a new relationship after narcissistic abuse 650x400

 They may try to talk you into “remaining friends”, which to them means they will still control you through emotional manipulation and inserting themselves into your life whenever they please.
 No one who has agreed to remain “friends with a narcissist has ever been happy with this decision, unless they’re still holding onto vain hope that the relationship can be reconstituted.

 The narcissist may ramp up their smear campaign in an effort to destroy what remaining self-esteem you might have.
 They may even go so far as to approach your new partner and try to get them to listen to the narcissist’s side of things.
-In the narcissist’s mind, if you have no self-esteem and they are able to run off your new partner, they can get you back under their thumb so you can be their emotional punching bag again.
+In the narcissist’s mind, if you have no self-esteem and they can run off your new partner, they can get you back under their thumb so you can be their emotional punching bag again.

 They will often try their best to sabotage your new relationship.
 In their mind, they don’t want what they believe is their narcissistic supply going to someone else.
 This is why it’s up to YOU to set impenetrable boundaries when you start a new relationship.